 If a known sample concentration is mixed with a fluorophore, and the relative fluorescent units (RFU) is determined, then the correlation between the quantified RFU and the sample concentration can be plotted and the same can then be utilized as a standard curve.
 Subsequently, the concentration of the sample can be measured by plotting the emission of the same fluorophore against the standard curve.
 This fluorophore adheres to samples of unknown origin.

 Absorbance measurements offer a number of benefits.
 For instance, there is no need to use reagents and the absorbance, thus quantified, is the direct outcome of the target molecule, which absorbs light at a known wavelength.
 The amount of the absorbed light directly matches the concentration of the target molecule.

 In contrast, fluorescence is an indirect measurement and provides several benefits like specificity and high sensitivity.
 In terms of specificity, the fluorophore has good binding properties, making this technique quite selective for particular molecules.
 These assays can be used for samples containing contaminants.

 Such impurities can interrupt an absorbance measurement.
 In terms of sensitivity, fluorescence assays are highly sensitive because the fluorophore is known to have a high extinction coefficient.
 As a result, molecules can be detected at much reduced concentrations when compared to the conventional absorbance measurements.
 A typical lower detection limit for microvolume spectrophotometers is 2.0 ng/mL dsDNA.
 Fluorescence assays such as the DeNovix Ultra High Sensitivity assay can detect dsDNA at concentrations as low as 0.5 pg/mL.

 Figure 2.
-DeNovix DS-11 FX Series of Spectrophotometers / Fluorometers.
+DeNovix DS-11 Series of Spectrophotometers / Fluorometers.
 Image credit: DeNovix

 About DeNovix, Inc.